thesoftwarejedi/breadwallet/README.md

 toastwallet is a real standalone bitcoin client based on breadwallet (see fork).

-This will be maintained as a fork, merging in the latest breadwallet bu incorporating additional features or changes as I selfishly decide to implement.
+This will be maintained as a fork, merging in the latest breadwallet - incorporating additional features or changes as I selfishly decide to implement.
+See issue #1 for the reason this fork was created.
+My daughter is 11 years old and has trouble with the BTC conversion from bitpay payment screens to bits.
+At the same time, I support breadwallet, its pure SPV model, and strong security practices.
+The author of breadwallet,
+@voisine suggested that I fork and implement the changes that we disagree on.
+He loves my daughter less than I do, understandably :)  So,here we are.

 **WARNING:** installation on jailbroken devices is strongly discouraged